MattPickard/Project_Portfolio/Memior Project/README.md

 ### Basic RAG Insights:

-During the test phase of this pipeline, two major weaknesses were identified:
+During the testing phase of this pipeline, two significant weaknesses were identified:

-1. The chunks do not carry over context across pages, which was a result of PyPDFLoader's default behavior of splitting the documents into pages.
+1. The text chunks do not maintain context across pages.
+This issue arises from PyPDFLoader's default behavior, which splits documents into separate pages.
-2. Relying solely on the top two most similar chunks without any additional techniques often leads to insufficient context retrieval.
+2. Relying exclusively on the top two most similar chunks for context retrieval often results in insufficient information being provided to the model.

-With a success rate of 60%, it indicates that a basic RAG pipeline is a good starting point, but is not enough to achieve high success rates by itself.
-These weaknesses can be addressed by adding on more complexity and techniques.
-In the following [RAG Ensemble Pipeline](#rag-ensemble) implementation you can see various techniques that effectively improve performance.
+With a success rate of 60%, this indicates that while a basic RAG pipeline serves as a good starting point, it is insufficient for achieving high success rates on its own.
+These identified weaknesses above can be mitigated by incorporating additional complexity and techniques.
+In the subsequent [RAG Ensemble Pipeline](#rag-ensemble) implementation, various techniques are demonstrated that effectively enhance performance.

-**As additional note:** I observed that OpenAI's GPT-4o-mini model consistently failed to append sources to the end of responses despite it being prompted to do so and the sources being present in the provided context.
-This behavior persisted even after modifying the prompts and repositioning the sources within the context.
-It is possible that this is the model conforming to an OpenAI policy.
-If I were to continue this project, I would be curious to see if other models are more accepting of such requests.
-To overcome this, one option would be to have a separate step that appends source metadata to the end of the response.
+**Additional Note:** I noticed that OpenAI's GPT-4o-mini model consistently failed to append source information to the end of its responses, even when prompted to do so and when the sources were included in the provided context.
+This issue persisted despite modifying the prompts and repositioning the sources within the context.
+It is possible that this behavior is due to the model conforming to an OpenAI policy.
+If I were to continue this project, one interesting direction to explore would be to see if other models are more flexible.
+One solution to overcome this hurdle could be to implement a separate step that appends source metadata to the end of the response.

 <a name="rag-ensemble"></a>
 ## RAG Ensemble Implementation